 Track your level of emotion to the stimulus.

 If time allows, analyze the underlying reason for the emotion experienced.
-If time does not allow, the diary will enable you to track the common thread that has developed to stimuli in your environment.
+If time does not allow, the diary will enable you to track common threads.

-Introspection is not efficient in higher-order cognitive processes (Nesbit et al., 1977).
-Humans tend to have the inclination to reflect in favor of self-serving bias, rather than objectively analyzing situations for abstract learning.
+Introspection is not efficient in higher order cognitive processes (Nisbett & Wilson, 1977).
+Humans tend to reflect with a self-serving bias, rather than objectively analyzing situations for abstract learning.
 To be more efficient, the thought diary should be less of an emotional exercise and more of a fact-finding mission.
 In other words, leave judgment out of it.

 Asking a friend to clarify your strengths and weaknesses can be a significant pathway to self-awareness.
 While many people believe they are self-aware, having an outside perspective is helpful in a clearer understanding of external self-awareness.

-Experience and power may be a hindrance to self-awareness (Ostroff et al., 2004).
+Experience and power may be a hindrance to self-awareness (Ostroff, Atwater, & Feinberg, 2004).
 This is for those leaders out there.
 Ask your subordinates to rate your leadership skills.
-When people are at the top, they tend to overestimate their abilities because they don’t have as many opportunities for building external awareness.
+When people are at the top, they tend to overestimate their abilities because they don’t have as many opportunities to build external awareness.

-The Self Consciousness Scale (SCR-S) (Scheier et al., 1985) has been validated and translated into several languages.
+The Self Consciousness Scale (Scheier & Carver, 1985) has been validated and translated into several languages.
 It helps to better understand one’s level of rumination and to shift it instead to objective reflection.

 The Situational Self-Awareness Scale was designed to quantify levels of public and private awareness.
 It has been validated and translated many times.
-It has two sub-scales that help in validating differences and cues to these two forms of self-awareness (Govern et al., 2001).
-Use of this scale for scientific purposes must receive prior permission.
+It has two sub-scales that help validate differences and cues to these two forms of self-awareness (Govern & Marsch, 2001).
+You need permission from the authors to use this scale for scientific purposes.

 Tasha Eurich’s research on self-awareness leads to this interesting quiz.
 It measures internal and external self-awareness and places participants in quadrants, allowing for growth in understanding the power of knowing the ‘self.’
-More on her interesting book below.
+There is more on her interesting book below.